3 Clever Tips for Safely Packing eBay Shipments

 Shipping supplies are expensive.
 Bubble wrap, boxes, and packing peanuts all cost money.
 And a lot of this stuff is bad for the environment.
 Here are a few inexpensive and clever ways you can ship your items securely and avoid the high cost of shipping supplies.

 - Pool noodles.
 Yes, those long styrofoam things your kids play with in the pool.
 They are lightweight and cushion well.
 These are great for putting around the edges of frames or round items like pizza stones.
 Just slice them longwise and slip them over the outer edges of framed artwork, needlework, or other framed items.
 You can even chop them up into slices and use like packing peanuts as filler.
-Here is a great video on clever ways to use pool noodles as packing material.

 - Egg cartons.
 Use clean egg cartons as dunnage to cushion breakable items.
 Line, the bottom of the box with egg cartons, nest the breakable item in the middle of the box, and line the sides and top with more egg cartons.
 This provides an excellent inexpensive cushion and keeps items from moving around in the box.
 Egg cartons are free; save your own and ask your friends, family, neighbors, and co-workers to save theirs too.
 If you get too many egg cartons, you can sell the cartons for good money on eBay.